Trump blasts FBI over school shooting, says "too much time" on Russia

 Related: After Parkland school shooting, hundreds attend nearby gun show in Miami

+McMaster had told delegates at the annual Munich Security Conference that "with the FBI indictment, the evidence is now incontrovertible" of Russian cyber-meddling.

+The White House had said in a statement the investigation indicates there was "NO COLLUSION" between the campaign and Russia.
+But the indictments did not clear the campaign, and Mueller's investigation continues.

-Trump's Saturday night tweet wasn't the only one the president made that mentioned issues raised in the aftermath of the high school shooting, but which also seemed aimed at politics.
+Trump's Saturday night tweets weren't the only ones the president made that mentioned issues raised in the aftermath of the high school shooting, but which also seemed aimed at politics.

 Earlier Saturday, after the rally held by survivors calling for action on guns, the president tweeted "why didn't the Democrats pass gun control legislation when they had both the House & Senate during the Obama Administration," adding, "Because they didn’t want to, and now they just talk!"

-Trump last February quietly rolled back a contentious Obama-era regulation early last year that made it harder for people with mental illnesses to buy guns.
+Trump last February quietly rolled back a contentious Obama-era regulation that made it harder for people with mental illnesses to buy guns.